limi/limi.github.io/_posts/2009-11-23-mac-installer-revisited.md

 redirect_from: "/articles/firefox-mac-installation-experience-revisited/"

-title: "Firefox Mac installation experience, revisited"
+title: "Firefox Mac installation experience — revisited"
 subtitle: "A second look at the issues with installation of firefox on the mac, with recommendations on how to fix them"
 cover_image: mountains.jpg